Stop Snoring Now

 The most common problems that snoring causes include

-1. sleep-deprivation for both partners and can affect your quality-of-life and your relationship.
+1. Sleep deprivation for both partners can affect your quality of life and your relationship.

 Is snoring dangerous to my health?